 L’Observatoire de Paris

-L’Observatoire de Paris serves up fresh sushi in one of the most unique settings imaginable: inside a 17th-century observatory!
-Located on top of Montparnasse Tower, this contemporary Japanese eatery offers stunning views through large windows as you enjoy your meal – though bringing friends along might be challenging since most tables seat only two people apiece!
-Prices here can fluctuate depending on what types of foods you order but don’t expect cheap eats; even basics like edamame cost around 8 euros each while sashimi platters go for upwards of 40 euros per person (you could probably feed yourself twice over at McDonald’s instead).
+L’Observatoire de Paris serves fresh sushi in one of the most unique settings imaginable: inside a 17th-century observatory!
+Located in Montparnasse Tower, this contemporary Japanese eatery offers stunning views through large windows as you enjoy your meal – though bringing friends along might be challenging since most tables seat only two people apiece!

 Place de La Bastille Shopping & Retail